ENGLAND IS FACING A MAJOR CHALLENGE REGARDING WATER SUPPLY

 “There is a serious risk that some parts of the country will run out of water within the next 20 years”, warns the UK’s Public Accounts Committee in a report published last week.

-The MPs drafting the report criticize the authorities responsible for water management (DEFRA, The Environment Agency, and Ofwat) for not paying enough attention to ensure reliable water supply.
+The MPs drafting the report criticize the authorities responsible for water management (DEFRA, The Environment Agency, and Ofwat) for not paying enough attention to ensure a reliable water supply.
 They call for immediate action, informed The Guardian.
 The committee urges DEFRA and Ofwat to ensure water companies meet leakage reduction targets and publish performance data every year.

 However, the problem is still there.